pactumjs/pactumjs.github.io/component-testing.md

 });
 ```

 This looks simple & easy to test.
-But as the functionality of the application grows, the dependency of the *order-service* on other services will increase.
+But as the functionality of the application grows, the dependency of the **order-service** on other services will increase.
 To test different scenarios, it becomes difficult to control the behavior of mock server.

-## Simple Component Tests
+# Component Testing Pattern

 **pactum** makes component testing easy & fun as it allows us to control the behavior of the mock server for each & every test case.
 It works on top of [API Testing](api-testing) & [Mock Server](mock-server).
 If you haven't read about them, use the above links to learn more about them.